 2. Promotion of Information and Communication Tools (ICT) in MSME sector

-Under this scheme some clusters of SMEs which have quality production and export potential are identified.
+Under ICT scheme, some clusters of SMEs which have quality production and export potential are identified.
 These clusters are then assisted in adopting ICT applications to achieve competitiveness in the national and international markets.

 - The activities under the scheme include: